steveharoz/open-access-vis/README.md

 ## Adding or modifying the data:

-The data is stored in [openaccessvis.csv](openaccessvis.csv), but don't edit it directly.
-The file will be pulled from [this google spreadsheet](https://docs.google.com/spreadsheets/d/11ZNUflBnK47ljl_g0NVJFntP1xb8qsSv-PcpinoeWRw/edit?usp=sharing).
-To make a change, you can either make a comment on the spreadsheet or put the info in a new github [issue](https://github.com/steveharoz/open-access-vis/issues).
+The data is pulled from [this google spreadsheet](https://docs.google.com/spreadsheets/d/11ZNUflBnK47ljl_g0NVJFntP1xb8qsSv-PcpinoeWRw/edit?usp=sharing) into [openaccessvis.csv](openaccessvis.csv).
+To make a change, put the info in a new github [issue](https://github.com/steveharoz/open-access-vis/issues).

 ## URLs: